KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 - **min_frequency_param**: Sets the parameter for the minimum frequency.
 Defaults to <name>_min_frequency
 - **max_delay**: Sets the default maximal header delay for the topics in seconds.
 - **max_delay_param**: Parameter for the maximal delay.
 Defaults to <name>_max_delay.

+To define the topic, just set the topic parameter (usually <my_subscriber>_topic) to the topic of your dreams in your launch or config file.

 ### Defining verbosity